rothskeller/photo-tools/md/MANUAL.md

 the named field, in each of the named files.
 It is valid only for fields that can have multiple values.

+The `reset` operation corrects the tagging of the named fields (or all fields) in all named files, using the value(s) from the highest priority metadata tag for those fields (i.e., the same one shown by `show`, and the first one listed by `tags`).

 The `clear` operation removes all values of the specified field, and all corresponding metadata tags, from each of the named files.